Vector Fields for Path Following on Lie Groups with Application in Robot Control

-\textbf{Statement (iii):} Traversal comes from the fact that, once in $\mathcal{C}$, the term $k_N \boldsymbol{\xi}_N$ vanishes (Lemma \ref{lemma:xiNvanishing}), while $k_T \boldsymbol{\xi}_T$---the necessary twist to track the curve in a given sense (clockwise or counter-clockwise)---remains non-zero.
-This non-zero value, due to $k_T$ being positive and that $\mathbf{H}_d$ being a proper parametrization (see Definition \ref{def:XId-twist-Hd-for-tangent}), enforces the traversal of the curve.

-\end{proof} Note that the convergence of our field is ``almost global'', since if initialized in the set \(\mathcal{P}\) and left undisturbed, the system will not reach \(\mathcal{C}\).
-However, as explained in the proof of \autoref{thm:convergence-vector-field}, there always exists a finite sequence of maneuvers (arbitrarily small control inputs $\boldsymbol{\xi}$) that allows the system to escape $\mathcal{P}$ and converge to the curve $\mathcal{C}$.
+\textbf{Statement (iii):} Traversal comes from the fact that, once in $\mathcal{C}$, the term $k_N \boldsymbol{\xi}_N$ vanishes (\Cref{lemma:xiNvanishing}), while $k_T \boldsymbol{\xi}_T$---the necessary twist to track the curve in a given sense (clockwise or counter-clockwise)---remains non-zero.
+This non-zero value, due to $k_T$ being positive and that $\mathbf{H}_d$ being a proper parametrization (see \Cref{def:XId-twist-Hd-for-tangent}), enforces the traversal of the curve. \end{proof} Note that the convergence of our field is ``almost global'', since if initialized in the set \(\mathcal{P}\) and left undisturbed, the system will not reach \(\mathcal{C}\).
+However, as explained in the proof of \Cref{thm:convergence-vector-field}, there always exists a finite sequence of maneuvers (arbitrarily small control inputs $\boldsymbol{\xi}$) that allows the system to escape $\mathcal{P}$ and converge to the curve $\mathcal{C}$.

-Note that the sense of traversal (clockwise or counterclockwise) is determined by the choice of parametrization $\mathbf{H}_d(s)$.
+Note that the direction of traversal (clockwise or counterclockwise) is determined by the choice of parametrization $\mathbf{H}_d(s)$.
 For instance, using the reparametrization $\mathbf{H}_{d,\text{new}}(s) = \mathbf{H}_d(1-s)$ results in traversal in the opposite direction.